reach-sh/reach-lang/docs/src/tut/rsvp/index.md

 It will be `{!rsh} Some(bool)` if the value is set.

 :::note
-Some people find `{!rsh} Maybe`s to be tedious, but they are an important protection against NULL pointer deferences that you see in other systems.
+Some people find `{!rsh} Maybe`s to be tedious, but they are an important protection against NULL pointer dereferences that you see in other systems.

 You may enjoy reading Sir Tony Hoare's [explanation](https://en.wikipedia.org/wiki/Null_pointer#History) about how and why he created NULL pointers and why he has regretted it ever since.
 We think his cost estimate of the damage of NULL pointers at one billion dollars is too low by an order of magnitude.